Jump to topic

-A unique, state-of-the-art patient registry database tracks patient outcomes for all diabetes patients within our endocrine clinics and 10 primary-care sites affiliated with Hershey Medical Center.
+A state-of-the-art patient registry database tracks patient outcomes for all diabetes patients within the endocrine clinics and primary care sites affiliated with Penn State Health Milton S. Hershey Medical Center.
 This functions as a valuable resource for population-based diabetes management and research.

-A number of diabetes related research opportunities exist outside of the Division of Endocrinology as well.
+A number of diabetes-related research opportunities exist outside of the division as well.